CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 #### Event Driven Approach
 Agendum applies an Event-Driven approach and the **Observer Pattern** to reduce direct coupling between the various components.
-For example, in Agendum, the `UI` and `Storage` components are interested in receiving notifications when there is a change in the to-do list in the `Model`.
-To avoid bidrectional coupling, `Model` (the Observable) does not inform these components of changes directly.
+For example, in Agendum, the `UI` and `Storage` components are interested in receiving notifications when there is a change in the to-do list in `Model`.
+To avoid bidrectional coupling, `Model` does not inform these components of changes directly.
 Instead, it posts event and depend on the `EventsCenter` to notifying the register Observers in `Storage` and `UI`.

 For example, consider the scenario where the user inputs `delete 1` described in the _Sequence Diagram_ below.
 The `UI` component will invoke the `Logic` component’s  _execute_ method to carry out the given command, `delete 1`.
 The `Logic` component will identify the corresponding task and will call the `Model` component _deleteTasks_ method to update Agendum’s data and raise a `ToDoListChangedEvent`.

 <img src="images\SDforDeleteTask.png" width="800">

-The diagram below shows what happens after a `ToDoListChangedEvent` is raised. `EventsCenter` will inform the subscribers (the `UI` and `Storage` components). `UI` will respond and update the status bar to reflect the 'Last Updated' time while `Storage` will respond and save the changes to hard disk. <br>
+The diagram below shows what happens after a `ToDoListChangedEvent` is raised. `EventsCenter` will inform the subscribers (the `UI` and `Storage` components). `Storage` will respond and save the changes to hard disk while `UI` will respond and update the status bar to reflect the 'Last Updated' time. <br>

 <img src="images\SDforDeleteTaskEventHandling.png" width="800">